DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 **The SoAD Fab Lab is *changing* 3D printing starting Fall 2025.**

-**To use the lab's *Ultimaker 3D Printers,* students must first submit their file to the 3D Printing Queue, then *go into the lab in person* to have a student worker check and process file.**
+**To use the lab's *Ultimaker 3D Printers,* students must first submit the file to the 3D Printing Queue, then *go into the lab in person* to have a student worker check and process the file.**

 **Files will NOT be run in the order they appear on the queue, but instead on a first come, first served basis. (similar to plotting)**